Learning About Transplants

 or your doctor can order the tests and send the results to the center.

-During your evaluation, it is important to learn as much
+During your evaluation, learn as much

 center will accept your insurance, what your options are if you

 don't have insurance, and whether support groups are available.
-Be ready to ask

 The transplant center will notify you within 2 weeks of your